python/typing/docs/spec/callables.rst

 Assignment
 ^^^^^^^^^^

-Assignments of a function typed with ``**kwargs: Unpack[Movie]`` and another callable type should pass type checking only if they are compatible.
-This can happen for the scenarios described below.
+Assignments of a function typed with ``**kwargs: Unpack[Movie]`` and another callable type should pass type checking only for the scenarios described below.

 Source and destination contain ``**kwargs``
 """""""""""""""""""""""""""""""""""""""""""